conda-forge/cfep/cfep-22.md

 Recipes whose package version is the same as the ABI version do not need to modify their build string.

+Recipes with multiple library artifacts whose ABIs are tracked separately should split these libraries into separate outputs of one recipe.
+A metapackage may be used for installation convenience, but the metapackge must also enumerate the run_exports for each subpackage.

 ## Sample Implementation

 ```yaml